johnbywater/dcbdb/README.md

 You can interact with the gRPC server using any gRPC client.
 The server implements the following methods:

-- `Read`: Read events from the database
+- `Read`: Read events from the event store
-- `Append`: Append events to the database
+- `Append`: Append events to the event store

 ### Using the Example Client